Hybrid Cloud surveillance solutions can open up a much higher degree of flexibility, both in terms of storage and collaborative working.

 Users can remotely access key system functionality, which is also beneficial for organisations looking for a quick, perhaps temporary, way to scale up resources.
 For instance, during a major event, a council could add web clients to give temporary users the tools they need to join the control room team.
 Then, the new operators would only need the necessary computer assets and internet access instead of requiring a significant infrastructure change.

 In terms of security, your provider can guide you through the user authentication measures.
-The solution should ensure that any actions – logins, cameras viewed, reports generated etc. – are logged for full transparency.
+The solution should also ensure that any actions – logins, cameras viewed, reports generated etc. – are logged for full transparency.

 Organisations need to be aware that remote access surveillance shouldn’t mean you have to compromise on real-time viewing.